-As of the date of this prospectus, we had approximately 484,7472,334 Class A ordinary shares authorized but unissued.
+As of the date of this prospectus, we had 461,103,038 Class A ordinary shares authorized but unissued.
 Our Memorandum and Articles of Association authorizes us to issue shares and options, rights, warrants and appreciation rights relating to the shares for the consideration and on the terms and conditions established by our board of directors in its sole discretion, whether in connection with acquisitions or otherwise.
-Pursuant to the Exchange Agreements, from and after the date thereof and prior to April 1, 2024, (i) with respect to the Aeries Shares (as defined therein), up to 20% of the number of Aeries Shares held by such shareholder as of the date thereof (subject to adjustment as described therein) and (ii) with respect to the AARK ordinary shares (as defined therein), up to 20% of the number of AARK ordinary shares held by such shareholder as of the date thereof (subject to adjustment as described therein), and (y) from and after April 1, 2024, certain Aeries shareholders have the right, subject to the satisfaction of certain exercise conditions set forth therein, to elect to exchange their respective interests in Aeries and AARK for our Class A ordinary shares after Closing, which may dilute the percentage ownership of our shareholders.
-We are registering up to 31,901,380 Class A ordinary shares for resale pursuant to this prospectus that may be issued pursuant to the Exchange Agreements.
-Additionally, we are registering 21,027,801 Class A ordinary shares that may be issued upon the exercise of the Warrants.
-We have reserved certain Class A ordinary shares (subject to certain adjustments) for issuance under our 2023 Equity Incentive Plan and may adopt other equity incentive plans in the future.
-Moreover, we may issue Class A ordinary shares or other equity securities as consideration for our future acquisitions or other transactions.
-We may also be required to issue additional Class A ordinary shares pursuant to the Forward Purchase Agreements.
-Any Class A ordinary shares that we issue, including those registered issuable pursuant to this prospectus, the Exchange Agreements, the Warrants, our equity incentive plans, or the Forward Purchase Agreements, may dilute the percentage ownership held by the investors.
+Pursuant to the Exchange Agreements, from and after April 1, 2024, the Exchanging Aeries Holders and the Sole Shareholder have the right, subject to the satisfaction of certain exercise conditions set forth in their respective Exchange Agreements, to elect to exchange their respective interests in Aeries and AARK for our Class A ordinary shares, which may dilute the percentage ownership of our shareholders.
 The Exchange Agreements are conditioned on satisfaction of: (a) approval from the Reserve Bank of India and any other regulatory approvals, if required; and (b) at least two of the following conditions: (i) consolidated twelve month EBITDA of all operating entities in which we have direct or indirect shareholding achieves of at least \$6 million; (ii) consolidated twelve month revenue of all entities in which the Company has a direct or indirect shareholding achieves at least \$60 million; (iii) minimum trading volume of (26 weeks average volume will be considered as the benchmark) of 60,000 shares; (iv) achievement of a trading price of at least \$10.00 for 10 or more trading days in a 20-day period; (v) raising of funding of at least \$10 million; or (vi) acquisition of one other business with a value of at least \$5 million.
+On March 26, 2024, the Company determined that the exercise conditions in the Exchange Agreements with respect to the Sole Shareholder and one of the Exchanging Aeries Holders, Bhisham Khare, had been satisfied.
+On April 5, 2024, the Sole Shareholder exchanged an aggregate amount of 9,500 AARK ordinary shares for 21,337,000 Exchanged Shares.
+An aggregate of 10,566,347 Exchan